NethServer/ns8-core/core/api-server/README.md

     {
       "code": 200,
       "data": false,
-      "message": "2FA set for this user"
+      "message": "2FA not set for this user"
     }
     ```